onaio/milia/README.md

 ### Credential auto-renewal

-As explained above, if a temp-token is supplied in the credentials atom it will be used for authentication before any other methods.
+As explained above, if a `temp-token` is supplied in the credentials atom it will be used for authentication before any other methods.
 As the name would suggest temp-tokens are temporary and do expire.
 How an expiration is handled differs depending on the target platform.

+In CLJ, if a request fails with a 401 authorization error:

-In CLJ a request is made the the `user` endpoint, which supplies credentials using the `token`, which is a permanent key.
-This returns a new `temp-token`, which we call `swap!` with to insert into the credentials atom.
-Then the same request is retried.
-If it fails again an exception is raised or returned as a map, depending on the value of `supress-4xx-exceptions?` in the originating call.
+1. A request is made to the `user` endpoint using the `token` credential, which is a permanent key.
+If a token was not supplied, this request will fail and the failure is returned.
+2. If this request succeeds, we will receive a new `temp-token`.
+We then call `swap!` and insert the refreshed `temp-token` into the credentials atom.
+3. We retry our initial request.
+If it fails again, an exception is raised or returned depending on the value of the `supress-4xx-exceptions?` option in the originating call.

-In CLJS *TODO*.
+In CLJS, if a request fails with a 401 authorization error:

+We reload the page. *TODO* attempt a session based refresh mediated by a client backend.

 ## Setting up a remote server
 You can change the remote server URLs by importing and updating the hosts atom: